Nigerian schoolboys freed as forces search for 300 abducted girls

-Schools have become targets for mass kidnappings for ransom in northern Nigeria by armed groups, many of whom carry guns and ride motorcycles.
+Schools have become targets for mass kidnappings for ransom in northern Nigeria by armed groups.

 After their release, boys were seen by a Reuters witness walking with armed security through a dusty village, some struggling to stand and asking for water.
 A government official said the boys were aged between 15 and 18.

-“The Abducted Students, Staff and Relatives of Government Science Collage Kagara have regained their freedom and have been received by the Niger State Government,” Governor Abubakar Sani Bello said in a tweet.

-The release of the schoolboys comes just a day after the raid on a school in Zamfara state where gunmen seized 317 girls.
+The release comes just a day after the raid on a school in Zamfara state where gunmen seized 317 girls.
+Police on Saturday mounted a hunt for the girls, while parents waited in the school compound for news on their daughters.

-“As we welcome the news of the release of the abducted Kagara students, I urge government to expedite action on the release and safe return of the kidnapped students of Government Girls Secondary School Jangebe,” Peter Hawkins, UNICEF’s Nigeria representative, said.

-The recent attacks have raised concern about rising violence by armed gangs and Islamist insurgents.
-Jihadist group Boko Haram carries out abductions in Nigeria’s turbulent northeast, as does a branch of Islamic State.
+One of them, Lawal Muhammed, was hopeful his daughter would be released, saying the abductors wanted a ransom which could be paid.

+“These ones ... are already after ransom, so I know and believe that when the government settles with them, they will be able to release our daughters,” he told Reuters.

+School kidnappings in Nigeria were first carried out by jihadist groups Boko Haram and Islamic State West Africa Province, but the tactic has now been adopted by other militants whose agenda is unclear.

+In a statement late Friday, the presidency said President Muhammadu Buhari had urged state governments “to review their policy of rewarding bandits with money and vehicles, warning that the policy might boomerang disastrously.”

-The unrest has become a political problem for President Muhammadu Buhari, a retired general and former military ruler who has faced mounting criticism in recent months over high profile attacks by the gangs known locally as “bandits”.
+The unrest has become a political problem for Buhari, a retired general and former military ruler who has faced mounting criticism over high profile attacks by the gangs known locally as “bandits”.

 In December, gunmen raided a school in northwestern Katsina state and kidnapped nearly 350 boys, who were subsequently rescued by security forces.

-Violence and insecurity have compounded the economic challenges faced by citizens in Africa’s most populous country and top oil exporter, which is struggling to cope with a fall in revenues due to a slump in crude prices in addition to the impact of the COVID-19 pandemic.

-The most high profile school kidnapping was that of more than 270 schoolgirls abducted by Boko Haram from the town of Chibok in 2014.
+The highest profile school kidnapping was that of more than 270 schoolgirls abducted by Boko Haram from the town of Chibok in 2014.
 Around 100 of them remain missing.

 Reporting by Maiduguri Newsroom and Alexis Akwagyiram in Lagos; Writing by Chijioke Ohuocha; Editing by Toby Chopra and Alexander Smith